 Here’s an example detailing, per market, what’s been incurred, what’s been invoiced and what’s been budgeted, for a given time period.

-How CFOs and Facilities Managers Make Smarter Decisions
+How CFOs and Facilities Managers Can Turn Metrics into Smarter Decisions

-This is one of the most crucial metrics with respect to your financial controls and planning.
-With this information, both you and your CFO can stay on top of facilities costs and know exactly where you stand.
-It will let you know if your department’s spending as planned or under/over budget.
+With the right metrics at your fingertips , both you and your CFO can stay on top of facilities costs and know exactly where you stand.
+This will help everyone in your business plan more proactively and keep you in the know about your department’s spending and whether things are Iunder/over budget.

 “We used to set budgets once a year, and then wait months after the year’s close to see how our expenses matched up at any level of detail.
 After we started tracking costs across our different trades and locations to our budget, we could quickly see where the problems were before things got out of control.
 Tracking this data and getting ahead of what was happening really eliminated a lot of painful year-end discussions!”